oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 8. Take up your first starter project!
 You can find more details below.
 (Make sure to read and follow the [[PR instructions|Make-a-pull-request]] closely so that your PR review proceeds smoothly.)

-    * Facing any issues?
+    * Facing any issues (including non-coding ones)?
 Please feel free to create a [GitHub Discussion](https://github.com/oppia/oppia/discussions) and get help from the Oppia community.
+You can use this avenue for asking anything -- questions about any issue, who to contact for specific things, etc.

     * We also have onboarding mentors who would be more than happy to help you take your first steps in open source.
 If you like, you can apply for a mentor [here](https://forms.gle/udsRP4WQgLcez9Zm8).